netcore/frontend-nunjucks-base/README.md

 ### Production
 `yarn run build:prod` to get project templates and assets ready for production

-_this task may take longer to finish because of image processing tasks_

 ### HTML
 * For template rendering we use nunjucks: ([Nunjucks](https://mozilla.github.io/nunjucks/))